mongodb/js-bson/docs/upgrade-to-v5.md

 ### Remove `Map` export

 This library no longer polyfills [ES Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) and the export "Map" was removed.
 Users should migrate to using the global Map constructor available in all supported JS environments.

+### Decimal128 toObject mapper support removed

+Decimal128 can no longer have a toObject static method added on to it for mapping to a custom value.
+This feature was undocumented an inconsistent with the rest of our BSON types.
+At this time there is no direct migration.
+If you are using a cursor in the driver it supports transformations via `.map` and if you are just using BSON directly you will need to find your Decimal128 instances and transform them manually.
+There is a plan to provide a better mechanism for consistently transforming BSON values tracked here: https://jira.mongodb.org/browse/NODE-4680, please feel free to add a vote or comment a use case to help us land the feature in the most useful form.